erichalldev/obsidian-smart-random-note/README.md

 ### 0.1.3

--   Fix broken open random note from search command
+-   Fix broken open random note from search command in Obsidian 0.9.18

 ### 0.1.2